chenlianfu/geta/README.md

      used for genome alignment to generate the transcript sequence for gene model prediction.

         --strand_specific    default: None
-        When this parameter is added, all input next-generation sequencing data are treated as strand-specific , and the program will predict gene models only on the forward strand of the transcript.
+        When this parameter is added, all input next-generation sequencing data are treated as strand -specific, and the program will predict gene models only on the forward strand of the transcript.
 When two neighboring genes overlap in the genome, strand-specific sequencing data and this parameter can help accurately estimate gene borders.

         --protein <string>    default: None
         Enter a FASTA file containing whole genome protein sequences from neighboring species.
 It is